 Example 1.
 Pyramid Diagram.
 Project management triangle diagram

-This diagram was redesigned using ConceptDraw PRO diagramming and vector drawing software from Wikimedia Commons file Project-triangle-en.svg.
+This diagram was redesigned using ConceptDraw DIAGRAM diagramming and vector drawing software from Wikimedia Commons file Project-triangle-en.svg.

 See more Pyramid Diagram:

 - Zooko Triangle Diagram